 Viability vs. Liquidity

 Liquidity is more of a short-term measure.
 It refers to the ability of a business to quickly turn assets into cash without loss.
 If your business needs money, you may have to sell assets.
-Unless the asset is cash — the most liquid asset of all — you'll lose money by selling.
+Unless the asset is cash, the most liquid asset of all, you may lose money by selling.
 For example, you may not get full value if you sell receivables.
 And if you try to sell equipment, you will probably take a loss because the equipment has most likely depreciated.

-If you're liquid, you have enough assets in cash that you can pay your immediate bills or pay your employees.
-This is called a positive cash flow, and positive cash flow means liquidity.
+If you're liquid, you have enough cash or other easily liquidated assets that you can pay your immediate bills or pay your employees.
+This is called positive cash flow, and positive cash flow means liquidity.

 The Long-term Look at Business Solvency, Liquidity, and Viability

 Is your business solvent, liquid or viable?
-Creating a business that is solvent, liquid, and viable, is a continuing effort.
-But it's worth it, because you will be creating an tremendous asset and building a business for the long term.
+Creating a business that is solvent, liquid, and viable is a continuing effort.
+But it's worth it because you will be creating a tremendous asset and building a business for the long term.